380.600.81 Principles of Population Change

 - Learning Objectives:

-- Describe the major trends in birth rates, death rates, population growth, population age structure and population distribution throughout history
+- Describe the major trends in birth rates, death rates, population growth, and age composition historically until recent years

 - Methods of Assessment: